qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

    single:Keyboard shortcuts

 QGIS provides default keyboard shortcuts for many features.
 You find them in Section :ref:`label_menubar` below.
-Additionally the menu option :menuselection:`Settings -->` :menuselection:`Configure Shortcuts -->` allows to change the default keyboard shortcuts and to add new keyboard shortcuts to QGIS features.
+Additionally the menu option :menuselection:`Settings --> Configure Shortcuts` allows to change the default keyboard shortcuts and to add new keyboard shortcuts to QGIS features.

 .. _figure_shortcuts: